Last updated on September 4th, 2023 at 02:35 pm

 - Do make sure your Maine Coon gets plenty of regular exercise.
 Whether it’s chasing a laser or pouncing on a teaser wand lure, cats need to move.
 After all, they are apex predators.

 - Movement improves lean muscle mass, leads to happier cats, and controls weight.
 One of the Maine Coon personality traits is being a gentle giant and one of the most intelligent cat breeds.
-So getting a harness and teaching your cat to walk on a lead can help them lead a healthy life.
+So getting a harness and teaching your cat to walk on a leash can help them lead a healthy life.

 - Do provide your cat with plenty of mental stimulation.
 Keeping the brain active through games and activities reduces cognitive decline later in life.